scott1028/the-R-study/README.md

 # Show library you have installed in your PC.
 library()

-# Install a new package
+# Install a new package, then select a one package you want.
-install.packages("rgl")
-install.packages("rgl", repos = "http://crna.csie.ntu.edu.tw")
+install.packages()

 # update package
 update.packages()